 It also means that we don’t feel obliged to take an editorial line on every single issue.
 We see ourselves more as a forum for debate and a reflection of the Ummah as it is in the UK and abroad, rather than a propaganda organ.
 This means that the editorial board will publish material that it doesn’t agree with, as long as that material is professionally produced and well argued.

-But rest assured that it’s not our intention to remain poor because we know that serious journalism requires serious investment.
+But rest assured it’s not our intention to remain poor because we know that serious journalism requires serious investment.
 That said, we give you the assurance that we will never accept money from any government because we know that money will come with strings attached.

 We do, however, aim to raise money for this site through advertising and through individual grants and donations which won’t impinge on our editorial freedom.